Destruction of Takshashila – a defining moment

 History as propaganda

-We have the ‘imaginative genius’ of Sir John Marshall to thank for this – a man who was “interested in Alexander’s campaign and in Graeco Buddhist monuments at Sanchi and Taxila.”
+We have the ‘imaginative genius’ of Sir John Marshall to thank for this – a man who was “interested in Alexander’s campaign and in Graeco-Buddhist monuments at Sanchi and Taxila.”
 Sir John, who was “filled with enthusiasm for anything Greek” was also aware that it was at “Taxila that Alexander the Great halted and refreshed his army before advancing to do battle with Porus.”
-Not one to stoop below self-aggrandisement, he is among the “few archaeologists now living who have devoted as many years to the excavation of a single site as I have devoted to Taxila.”
+Not one to stoop below self-aggrandisement, he counts himself among the “few archaeologists now living who have devoted as many years to the excavation of a single site as I have devoted to Taxila.”
 He lays out the ground for the ‘destroyer White Huns’ theory, describing how

 the hordes of Ephthalites or White Huns which swept over Gandhara and the Panjab in the third quarter of the fifth century, carrying ruin and desolation wherever they went. (from Taxila – an illustrated account of archaeological excavations By Sir John Marshall page 76).